-Hitting the Gaming tab and you’re presented with what initially looks like a list of games.
+Hit the Gaming tab and you’re presented with what initially looks like just a list of your games.
 However, the top left tile is labelled global settings and its here that you can setup your preferred settings for whatever games you’re running.

 If you then want to set specific options for certain games you can select the corresponding tile.
-This is a much more intuitive way of managing game specific settings than the previous CCC version and the driver did a good job of automatically detecting all the games I had installed – they were all listed there from the moment the driver was installed.
+This is a much more intuitive way of managing game specific settings than the previous CCC version and the driver does a good job of automatically detecting all the games you have installed.

-Jump into any of the game settings and you’re presented with essentially the same list of options as the global settings, with things like anti-alising, anisotropic filtering and the like under the left tab and AMD Overdrive on the right tab.
+Jump into any of the game settings and you’re presented with essentially the same list of options as the global settings, with things like anti-aliasing, anisotropic filtering and tessellation mode on the left tab and the new WattMan overlocking settings on the right tab.

 Moving onto the Video tab and this is where you can tweak how your graphics card handles colour profiling and some video effects for making any video on your PC look its best.

 You can quickly choose from a selection of presets that load what AMD thinks are the optimal set of features for films, sports and the like or hit Custom and you can choose for yourself which to load.

 Most of the settings are ones that have been around for a while on existing versions of AMD drivers but one new feature is directional scaling, which is essentially anti-aliasing for video.

 AMD is also highlighting reduced power consumption with Crimson when playing YouTube videos.
 That’s quite a specific scenario but a useful one nonetheless and in my tests I did record around a 20W reduction in power consumption when playing the same Star Wars The Force Awakens trailer AMD used in its tests.
 To highlight its specific nature, though, I also tested with VLC and saw no difference.

 The big new feature of this release is ReLive.
 This is AMD's new completely integrated live streaming and game capture facility that means you can do away with secondary software like AMD's own Gaming Evolved app.